GideonBrimleaf/python_bar/README.md

 Why is this a problem?
 Let's just say it's complicated - if you want to know why then [here's a good starting point to understanding it](https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time).
 Good Luck!
 For now we can solve this with the following:

 ## The Initial Fix

+The [`unittest`framework has some pretty neat commands to handle this situation](https://docs.python.org/3/library/unittest.html#command-line-interface) but we're looking for techniques that will work across all python files.

 1. Remove the relative path to the `drinks` class file: